History of FIFA

-FIFA (Fédération Internationale de Football Association) is the international governing body of association football, futsal and beach soccer.
+FIFA (Fédération Internationale de Football Association) is an international self-regulatory governing body of association football, futsal and beach soccer.
 It is one of the world's oldest and largest NGOs, being founded on 21 May 1904.
-It has since expanded to include 211 member associations.
+It has since expanded to include 211 member associations and is governed by a set of regulations.

 Beginnings

 The first official match between representatives of two nations was conducted between England and Scotland in 1872 at Hamilton Crescent, Partick, Glasgow, finishing in a 0–0 draw.
 The following year at The Oval, England enjoyed a 4–2 victory over the travelling Scots.
 This was followed by the creation of the world's second national football association, the Scottish Football Association in 1873.
 Previously the Football Association had been the world's only governing body, though codified football was being played only in the United Kingdom at this stage.

 With the number of inter-nation matches increasing as football spread, the need for a global governing body emerged.
 Initially, it was intended to reflect the formative role of the British in football's history, but the football associations of the Home Nations unanimously rejected such a body.
 This was led by rejection from Football Association President Lord Kinnaird.
-Thus the nations of continental Europe decided to go it alone and 'FIFA' was born in Paris, uniting the Football governing bodies of France, Belgium, Denmark, Netherlands, Spain, Sweden, and Switzerland on 21 May 1904.
+Thus the nations of continental Europe decided to go it alone and 'FIFA' was born in Paris, uniting the football governing bodies of France, Belgium, Denmark, Netherlands, Spain, Sweden, and Switzerland on 21 May 1904.
 Germany also joined the federation on the same day by telegram but is not considered a founding member.

 The initial statutes of FIFA stated that: